1st/interview/README.md

 All links below are follow to the external websites.

-- (Disjoint-set data structure)[https://en.wikipedia.org/wiki/Disjoint-set_data_structure].
+- [Disjoint-set data structure](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).
 Used to join few sets those have partial overlapping.

 Books & Articles
 ---------